 Wisconsin continuing that trend against Indiana’s defense will be critical, especially on the road, and UW will have to generate second-chance points against a team allowing 12.1 offensive rebounds per game.
 If Wisconsin comes away empty handed, Indiana’s transition offense will take advantage.
 The Hoosiers are shooting 43.6 percent from the field in two conference games but that came against Rutgers and Nebraska, which ranks 10th and 11th in the conference, respectively, in field goal percentage.

-Mid-range jumper: Can Wisconsin defend the three point line?
+Mid-range jumper: Can Wisconsin win the turnover battle?

 Wisconsin’s defense has been good creating turnovers the last five games, averaging 12.4 takeaways to up its season average to 11.5.
 Wisconsin will have a great chance to extend the streak to six games with Indiana’s offense averaging 15.1 turnovers a game, which is the most in the Big Ten.